piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 4. Choose a random gift from the list
 5. "Move" it to the stocking

-A rough scaffolding of this approach (but without any actual working code) can be found [here](Secret.Santa.Functions/ChooseRandomGift_0/)
+A rough scaffolding of this approach (but without any actual working code) can be found [here](Secret.Santa.Functions/ChooseRandomGift_0/).
+Feel free to copy it over to your function app and modify/fill out all the missing parts.

 ### Getting the nugets